snare/voltron/README.md

     # python setup.py install

-This will install the `voltron` egg wherever that happens on your system, and an executable named `voltron` to `/usr/local/bin/`.
+This will install the `voltron` package and the entry point executable wherever that happens on your system.

 Quick Start
 -----------

 1. Configure your debugger to load Voltron when it starts by sourcing the `dbgentry.py` entry point script.
-The full path will be inside the `voltron` egg.
-For example, on OS X it might be */Library/Python/2.7/site-packages/voltron-0.1-py2.7.egg/dbgentry.py*.
+The full path will be inside the `voltron` package.
+For example, on OS X it might be */Library/Python/2.7/site-packages/voltron/dbgentry.py*.

     For LLDB: